Unlimited Power: Beating the RTX 2070 with Vega 56 ModsWednesday, 24 October 2018

 But there's more to it than that: Consumers have reported success flashing VBIOS from sold 4GB retail samples, resulting in 8GB cards.
 Let's talk about why AMD's shipping of “locked” cards makes sense, risks, and how to perform the procedure.

 The final part of our AMD Radeon RX 480 Hybrid build is complete.
-We've conducted testing on the RX 480 with liquid cooling, successfully yielding additional overclocking headroom and reducing temperatures by 59%.
+We've conducted testing on the RX 480 with liquid cooling, successfully yielding additional overclocking headroom and reducing temperatures.
 We also ended up hitting 1.15V to the core when overvolting and overclocking, something we talk about more below.

 The first part of this AMD RX 480 liquid cooling guide tore-down the video card, the second part built it back up with an Arctic Accelero Hybrid III and liquid cooler, and our new video and article explore the results.
 The short of it: Liquid cooling an AMD RX 480 significantly improves the temperatures, the noise output, and provides marginal extra overclocking room.